-You also need to hold an Education-related degree (Bachelor’s, Master’s or PhD), obtained within the last 4 years (2019 onward).
+You also need to hold an Education-related degree (Bachelor’s, Master’s, or Ph.D.), obtained within the last 4 years before the beginning of the program.

-You must have no criminal records, and you need to hold a valid passport (not needed to apply, but necessary to accept the placement).
+You must have no criminal records, and you need to hold a valid passport (not needed to apply, but necessary to start the visa application process, if applicable).

 No. Our program’s allocation process is profile-based.
-That means that our Human Resources Team will match your profile with a specific school placement (with its own requirements) so that you can make the most of this experience.
+That means that our Human Resources Team will match your profile with a specific school placement (with its own requirements) so that you can benefit from this internship experience.
 Therefore, we cannot guarantee that you will be placed in a specific location.

 Since we run a profile-based allocation process, we only consider individual applications.
-Besides, we need to ensure that your interest in joining the program is genuine.
-If one of your friends or your partner has also applied, please bear in mind that our policy is not to place both of you in the same town or even region, without exception.
+If one of your friends or your partner has also applied, please bear in mind that it is unlikely that we will place both of you in the same town or even region.

 You will be enrolled in a TEFL-related course with a focus on school environments, delivered by a Spanish University.
 The course begins with a one-day session in Madrid or Barcelona (TBC).
 After that, you will move on to your placement destination to collaborate with the school and complete the online course throughout the academic year.

-A portion of your activity at the school will be recognized by the university as part of their academic training regimen.
-With support from forums and a tutor, you will also have to dedicate around 360 hours (225 hours if you start in January) throughout the academic year to complete the course by the end of the program.
+The university will recognize a portion of your activity at the school as part of their academic training.
+In addition, you will have to dedicate around 360 hours (225 hours if you start in January) throughout the academic year to complete the course, with the support of forums and your university tutor.

 Our program runs from September/October/January to May/June.
 If you successfully complete the program, you may apply for a second year as a Meddeas Education Trainee.
-You can choose to stay at the same school or try for a different one.
+You can choose to stay at the same school or move to a different one.

-The Education trainee’s schedule will be set and modified by the school according to its needs, which means that placement’s characteristics depend only on the school, and participants are not able to change its schedule or conditions.
+The Education Trainee’s schedule will be set and modified by the school according to its needs, which means that placement’s characteristics depend entirely on the school, and participants are not able to change its schedule or conditions.

 You will have between 20 and 24 in-class hours per week.
 You may be expected to dedicate an additional 2 hours to coordination meetings with other teachers, and may also have additional gaps between lessons.
-You can take advantage of these gaps to prepare lessons and dedicate time to your online course.
+You can take advantage of these gaps to prepare activities and dedicate time to your online TEFL course.

 If you live with a host family and your placement has less than 23 in-class hours per week, you will teach them in 4 days (mornings and afternoons), or in 5 mornings every week.

 The monthly stipend will allow you to live in Spain as a young professional, and is enough to pay your rent (in case of independent housing) and cover expenses.
 Keep in mind that larger cities like Madrid, Barcelona, or Bilbao are more expensive than medium or small cities.
 We advise you to come to Spain with some savings to help you get settled.

 If there are unforeseen circumstances or special events, such as your graduation, that require you to take a day off, you will have to submit a request in advance to the school principal.
 Unauthorized absences can result in the loss of your stipend or even your placement.

 Although you will be covered by the Spanish healthcare system, you will need to purchase an additional private health insurance plan if you are a non-EU passport holder to satisfy visa requirements.
 Successful candidates may look for their own options or contact Meddeas, since we have partnered with a private health insurance provider to offer affordable coverage that complies with visa requirements.

-Yes, of course.
-If you decide to live by yourself, we strongly recommend that you look for an apartment located close to your school.
+Yes.
+If you decide to live by yourself, we strongly recommend that you look for a shared apartment located close to your school.
 It will be easier for you to walk to school each day instead of relying on public transportation.

-Yes, some school placements include this lodging option.
+Yes.
 Living in Spain is a great way to practice the Spanish language, and staying with a Spanish host family will be the best way to make the most of this unique experience.
 The family will introduce you to many typical Spanish traditions that will help you discover a new culture and, most likely, make friends for life.
 In some schools, you might be placed with two or three host families throughout the year.

-Schools understand that you have little teaching experience.
+Schools understand that you might have little teaching experience.
 At the same time, they expect you to show serious commitment.
 You will be expected to be involved with your students, demonstrate motivation, maintain professional conduct, and use good interpersonal skills.
-Proactivity, flexibility, and initiative are essential to planning and preparing your own activities.
+Proactivity, flexibility, and initiative are essential to planning, preparing, and delivering your own activities.

 One of the school’s teachers will be appointed as your tutor.
-They will guide you and you can ask them for advice when needed, but you will be expected to independently plan lessons and come up with your own activities and games.
+They will guide you and you can ask them for advice when needed, but you will be expected to independently plan your own activities and games.

-Meddeas works with private and concertado (charter or grant-maintained) schools.
+Meddeas collaborates with private and concertado (charter or grant-maintained) schools.
 Some of them are non-religious, whereas others are Catholic.
-In a Catholic school, a Language Assistant is expected to be respectful of the school’s beliefs and customs and to avoid controversial topics.
+In a Catholic school, a Language Assistant is expected to be respectful of the school’s beliefs and customs, and to avoid controversial topics.
 It is not necessary to share its ethos, but the above is a must.
 If you have any questions on this matter, you will be able to address them during the interview.

-Successful candidates will receive all the relevant details, like location, students’ age group, and school characteristics and expectations before accepting a placement offer.
-Once accepted, details cannot change upon the Education trainee’s request, the school defines and may adapt the ages of children that participants are placed with.
+Successful candidates will receive all the relevant details, including location, students’ age group, and school characteristics before accepting a placement offer.
+Once accepted, details cannot be changed upon the Education Trainee’s request.
+The school defines them and may adapt the ages of children that participants are placed with, according to their needs.